camunda/camunda-docs/versioned_docs/version-8.4/self-managed/console-deployment/configuration.md

 ## Telemetry

 You can enable telemetry and usage collection to help us improve our product by sending several telemetry metrics to Camunda.
 The information we collect will contribute to continuous product enhancement and help us understand how Camunda is used.
 We do not collect sensitive information and limit data points to several metrics.
-For more information, you can download collected data set metrics from the telemetry page at anytime.
+For more information, you can download collected data set metrics from the Console telemetry page at anytime.

 By enabling data collection and reporting, you can get a new page to introspect Camunda 8 component metrics.
 Usually accessible via monitoring tools like Prometheus, you can now access these metrics directly in the Console.